Â鶹´«Ã½

 girl with turtle

-In this unique three-hour field trip program, teachers choose from eight exciting topics to create their own rich marine education experience.
-The field trip begins at our state-of-the-art facility at the Gulf Coast Research Laboratory's Cedar Point location.
-The 100-acre site on Davis Bayou in Ocean Springs, Mississippi, features indoor and outdoor classrooms, laboratories, habitat trails and floating classrooms in a coastal setting.
+In this unique three-hour field trip program, teachers choose from eight exciting topics to create their own marine education experience.
+Field Trips are held at our state-of-the-art facility.
+Our 100-acre site on Davis Bayou in Ocean Springs, Mississippi, features indoor and outdoor classrooms, laboratories, nature trails and floating classrooms in a unique coastal setting.
 Program fees begin at $12 per participant.
 Owl Pellet dissections add $5 lab fee per participant.
 Shark and fish dissections add $10 lab fee each per participant.

 Contact us at 228.818.8095 or marine.educationFREEMississippi today to book your trip!